nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 We provide a secure and encrypted method to send your data using [SURFdrive, SURF's community cloud storage service for Dutch education and research](https://www.surf.nl/en/services/storage-data-management/surfdrive).

 Using the personalized link you received via email, please upload your derived MRI data and (depending on the clinical data option you selected above) the corresponding clinical data.
-Once uploaded, we will securely transfer the data to our servers for statistical analysis within the NICHY study.
+Once uploaded, we will securely transfer the data to our servers for statistical analysis.

 ![SURFdrive upload interface](../../assets/images/SURF_Drive_Screenshot.png)